equinor/fmu-tools/docs/qcproperties.rst

 * ``data``: The input data as a Python dictionary (required).
 See valid keys below.
 * ``reuse``: Bool to define if XTGeo data should be reused in the instance (optional).
-  Default is True, which means that grid and gridprops will be reused as default.
+  Default is False.
 Alternatively it can be a list for more fine grained control, e.g. ``["grid", "gridprops", "wells"]``
 * ``project``: Required for usage inside RMS